 Towards the end of the evening while volunteering for SpecialEffect at the Twitch LDN meetup recently, I got into a conversation with a couple of others about GAME.
-This shop was a highlight on our highstreets here in the UK during the 1990s and 2000s while we were growing up and, although there aren’t as many branches as there once used to be, stores can still be found in shopping centres around the country.
+This shop was a highlight on our highstreets here in the UK during the 1990s and 2000s while we were growing up and stores can still be found in shopping centres around the country.

 I’d like to point out here that this post consists of my own opinions and doesn’t reflect the views of anyone currently involved with company.
 I have no affiliation other than as a past customer.

 Every British gamer of a certain age has at least one fond story about a GAME.
 Perhaps it was where they met a stranger who became a good friend; the place they found a copy of a title they’d been hunting for forever; maybe even the company they had a part-time job with when they were a teenager.
 For myself, it was where I bought The Longest Journey and fell in love with the series – and also where I laughed at the assistant who told me I’d really need a copy of the guide to go with Fable 2 otherwise I’d get lost in the world of Albion.